dotnet/EntityFramework.Docs/entity-framework/core/saving/disconnected-entities.md

 The simplest case to deal with is when the client informs the server whether the entity is new or existing.
 For example, often the request to insert a new entity is different from the request to update an existing entity.

-The remainder of this section covers the cases where it necessary to determine in some other way whether to insert or update.
+The remainder of this section covers the cases where it is necessary to determine in some other way whether to insert or update.

 ### With auto-generated keys